 A Foundations - or “Manners” - class will teach you how to communicate with your dog in a way that he understands, resulting in efficient, mutually-rewarding training.
 Focus is on focus - how to positively condition your dog to be attentive to you.
 Eye contact, self-control exercises, management, sit, down, loose leash walking, come.. and more… are common topics in a foundations class.

 Private and semi-private lessons are also available.

-A learning day school just for puppies up to 6 months old and 25 pounds. $50 for the day ($40 for the first day).
+A learning day school just for puppies up to 6 months old and 25 pounds. $50 for the day.

 PupStart isn't your ordinary day care: it's specifically tailored to the needs of young puppies and is where your puppy gets a jump-start on important skills such as focus, impulse control, attention, "the basics" such as sit, down, stay - all integrated into fun and games.
 Your puppy will interact in a managed, safe and vibrant environment with other young dogs his age.
 This is not a replacement for a puppy class, but is a fantastic way to get those good habits established and prevent bad ones from taking hold.
 10 puppies maximum on any given day.

-Monday - Wednesday from 8-5. $40 for your puppy's first day!
-Regular fee is $50 for the day.
+Monday - Wednesday from 8-5. $50 for the day.
 Hours are 8AM to 5PM but drop off and pick up times are flexible.